-The Browse Windows Network Portal (Windows Network Portal for short) allows you to select one or more media files from servers on a Windows network and submit them to target workflows, depending on how the configuration is set up.
+The Browse Windows Network Portal (Windows Network Portal for short) allows you to select one or more media files from Windows servers and submit them to target workflows, depending on how the configuration is set up.

-Like Browse Catalog configurations, Browse Windows configurations are also broadly-focused.
-If the configuration permits, you can also add metadata to labels and edit variables to be submitted with the media.
-Unlike Browse Catalog configurations, assets normally associated with binders-pre-processed metadata labels, proxy files, etc.-aren't present.
+Like Browse Catalog configurations, Browse Windows configurations are also broadlyfocused.
+If the configuration permits, you can also add metadata to labels and edit variables to submit with the media.
+Unlike Browse Catalog configurations, assets normally associated with binders-pre-processed metadata labels, proxy files, etc. aren't present.